koundinyabs/appinternals/Docker/README.md

 If you want an updated version of the app, feel free to rebuild by cloning the above repo.
 The GitHub page has detailed instructions on how to do this.

-## Building the Docker image
+## Deploying the Docker image
 ### Pre-Requisites
-Docker
+Docker host running AppInternals 10.10 agent or later

 ### Building
+1. Download Dockerfile and spring-petclinic-1.5.1.jar to the Docker host
+2. Run the following command to create the PetClinic Docker image
 ```
 docker build --build-arg JAR_FILE=spring-petclinic-1.5.1.jar -t spring-petclinic:1.5.1 .
 ```

+Note: The same Dockerfile can be used for other Spring based applications.
+Just replace the reference to the jar file in the above command while building.

 ### Run

 ```